AndreiExtr/CSS_Notes/README.md

 <p align="center" >
  <img  src="https://skillicons.dev/icons?i=css" />
 </p>
-<p align="center"> CSS üzerine olan eksikliklerimi giderirken yararlandığım kaynaklar, yaptığım araştırmalar ve hazırladığım cheat sheet'lere buradan ulaşabilirsiniz. </p>
+<p align="center"> The resources I've used to fix my CSS flaws, the research I've done, and the cheat sheets I've prepared can be found here. </p>

 <hr/>